Faye Wong: 1985–1988: Beginnings

 As a student, Wong already was involved in singing and attracted interest from several publishers.
 On occasions, the school had to hide her artistic activities from her strict mother, who as a professional saw singing as a dead-end career.
 Despite her mother's opposition, Wong released 6 low-cost cover albums from 1985 to 1987 while still in high school, all in the form of cassettes, mostly consisting of songs by her personal idol, iconic Taiwanese singer Teresa Teng.
-For the last of these early recordings, the producer Wei Yuanqiang chose the title Wong Fei Collection, intending to show that he recognised a distinctive talent in the teenager.
+For the last of these early recordings, the producer Wei Yuanqiang chose the title Wong Fei Treasury (王菲珍藏集), intending to show that he recognised a distinctive talent in the teenager.

-In 1987, after giving up the chance to study biology at Xiamen University, she migrated to Hong Kong to join her father, who had been working there for a few years.
-The plan was for her to stay there for a year to fulfill the permanent residency requirement, and go to study in Australia.
-However, since Wong did not know a word of Cantonese, the language spoken in Hong Kong, she experienced great loneliness.
-Following a brief modeling stint, she began taking singing lessons as a distraction with Tai See-Chung (戴思聰), an Indonesian-born Chinese who had gone to school in Mainland China before tutoring Hong Kong superstars Anita Mui, Andy Lau, Leon Lai and Aaron Kwok.

-With Tai's recommendation, the 19-year-old signed with Cinepoly Records after winning third place in an ABU singing contest in 1988.
-It was not only an unplanned move on the part of Wong, since her mother disapproved of a singing career, but also a risky move on the part of Chan Siu-Bo (陳小寶), Cinepoly's general manager, since Mainlanders were stereotyped as "backwards" in Hong Kong.
+After moving to Hong Kong, the 19-year-old Wong signed with Cinepoly Records in 1988 on the recommendation of her singing tutor, Tai See-chung, after placing third in an Asia-Pacific Broadcasting Union singing contest.
+It was not only an unplanned move on the part of Wong, since her mother disapproved of a singing career, but also a risky move on the part of Alex Chan Siu-po, Cinepoly's general manager, since Mainlanders were stereotyped as "backwards" in Hong Kong.